Joseph Lorenzo Hall

 The teams switched attack & defense phases after a four-week period.
 They catalogued their actions with a standardized syslog for analysis, and we calculated the amount of clicks each team generated based on the University IP range.
 The talk focuses on the results of this project, and it outlines some of our favorite write-ups, names, strategies and novel project constructions.
 An unexpected event also occurred – the students had a moral objection to some of the strategies attackers use on social media and refused to perform these attacks unless we gave them an alternative.
 We review the ethics of these exercises and generate a lessons learned based on our discussions with the class.

-Chris Cullison, Zack Allen, and Ian Amit of ZeroFOX work together to help defend the social media aspect of an organization’s security posture.
-They work with Dr. Avi Rubin to advise as well as provides his graduate class help to test, verify and push the boundaries of social media-based attacks and defenses.
+Chris Cullison and Zack Allen of ZeroFOX and Dr. Rubin of Johns Hopkins University work together to help defend the social media aspect of an organization's security posture.
+Dr. Rubin advises as well as provides his graduate class to help test, verify and push the boundaries of social media-based attacks and defenses.
 This group has worked with industry, academia and government, spoken at conferences and been published in academic journals.
 With the help of the brilliant minds of students at Johns Hopkins University, they test the boundaries of security with a focus on this new attack vector.

 White is the New Black: Why White Data Really Matters

 We've already brought our malicious data collection skills to an art level, but in order to get good verdicts (most importantly - low FP rate) our benign (or White) data must enjoy the same level of confidence as the malicious (or Black) data.
 When dealing with Machine Learning algorithms, the certainty of the White data is taken for granted, but reality shows that it's a less-than-simple challenge.
 In this talk, we will focus on the collection of White data: Where do we get it from, and how do we collect it?